-This business actually began in the ’90s when a Wall Street guy, feeling he needed more, went into the bagel business.
-His original store is way downtown in Tribeca; this location opened in the summer of 2017.
+This business began in the ’90s when a Wall Street guy, feeling he needed more, went into the bagel business.
+His original store is in Tribeca; this location opened in the summer of 2017.

 First, Zucker’s bagels—and I’m a bagel maven—are among the best; plain, onion, poppy seed, sesame seed, a not-too-heavy whole wheat with all the seeds, bits pieces and leftovers (called an ‘everything’), Zucker’s has them all.

 Second, they put together a great sandwich: creamy egg salad, succulent, fatty pastrami, corned beef, brisket, pickles, every kind of cream cheese shmear, all the fishes you could want—fast service, the works.
 They’ve found their groove.
 They get it.

 Third, their pastrami on a whole wheat everything bagel (my favourite) is less than ten bucks; downtown at Katz’s it’s twenty!

-I go there about three times a week for something or other—usually a couple of whole wheat everythings for two bucks—for that afternoon’s snack, maybe tomorrow’s breakfast and, when I open the bag at home discover they’ve put in an extra one, maybe because I’m a regular.
+I go there often for something or other—usually a couple of whole wheat everythings—for that afternoon’s snack, maybe tomorrow’s breakfast and, when I open the bag at home discover they’ve put in an extra one, maybe because I’m a regular.

 By the way, a proper NYC bagel is hand-rolled, kettle-boiled, and only then, baked.

 They also have the expected array of hot and cold drinks.
-It’s fairly busy at lunch time.
+It’s very busy at lunch time.